isomerpages/moe-yuyingsec/_useful-links/For Students/School Uniform & Booklist.md

 Mon - Sat from 10 a.m. to 6 p.m.
 (Lunch break from 1 p.m. to 2 p.m.)

-Closed on Sun & Public Holidays
+Closed on Sun &amp; Public Holidays

 Note: Retail outlet at Bras Basah Complex has ceased operation.